2011 Christchurch earthquake: Casualties

 185 people from more than 20 countries died in the earthquake.
 Over half of the deaths occurred in the six-storey Canterbury Television (CTV) Building, which collapsed and caught fire in the earthquake.
 A state of local emergency was initially declared by the Mayor of Christchurch, which was superseded when the government declared a state of national emergency, which stayed in force until 30 April 2011.

-Of the 185 victims, 115 people died in the CTV Building alone, while another 18 died in the collapse of PGC House, and eight were killed when masonry fell on Red Bus number 702 in Colombo Street.
+Of the 185 victims, 115 people died in the CTV Building alone, while another 18 died in the collapse of the PGC Building, and eight were killed when masonry fell on Red Bus number 702 in Colombo Street.
 In each of these cases the buildings that collapsed were known to have been appreciably damaged in the September 2010 earthquake but the local authority had permitted the building to be re-occupied (CTV and PGC buildings) or protective barriers adjacent to them moved closer to areas at risk of falling debris (Colombo Street).
 An additional 28 people were killed in various places across the city centre, and twelve were killed in suburban Christchurch.
 Due to the injuries sustained some bodies remained unidentified.
 Between 6,600 and 6,800 people were treated for minor injuries, and Christchurch Hospital alone treated 220 major trauma cases connected to the quake.

 Rescue efforts continued for over a week, then shifted into recovery mode.
 The last survivor was pulled from the rubble the day after the quake.

 The nationalities of the deceased are as follows.